ArcaneTesla/Copy_Shape_Key_Value_Blender_Add/README.md

 # Blender Addon: Copy Shape Key Value

-DESCRIPTION:
+DESCRIPTION:\n
-A small addon to speed up work with the same Shape Key on different models.
+A small addon to speed up work with the same Shape Key on different models.\n

-INFO:
+INFO:\n
-For Blender 2.8+
+For Blender 2.8+\n
-Version 0.9
+Version 0.9\n

 by ArcaneTesla